Decoding Susceptibility: Modeling Misbelief to Misinformation Through a Computational Approach: Human Judgement

-Here, we provide detailed information regarding the human judgment framework in our work.
+Here, we provide details about the human judgment framework utilized in our work.

 During human judgment, annotators are tasked with selecting the more susceptible user based on five historical tweets for each user.
 We offer the user interface used for human judgment in Figure \ref{fig:interface}.
-We describe susceptibility as being more likely to believe, be influenced by, and propagate COVID-19 misinformation.
+In the task description, susceptibility is described as being more likely to believe, be influenced by, and propagate COVID-19 misinformation.
 To account for annotator uncertainty, we provide four options: \textit{Definitely User A}, \textit{Probably User A}, \textit{Definitely User B}, and \textit{Probably User B}.
-To enhance the reliability of annotations, we also request annotators to identify the ``most susceptible tweet'' for the user they selected.
+Furthermore, we also request annotators to identify the ``most susceptible tweet'' for the selected user, to enhance the reliability of annotations.
 This tweet should best exemplify the user's susceptibility to COVID-19 misinformation or be the basis for the annotator's decision.

-It's important to note that even if both users appear to have low susceptibility to COVID-19 misinformation, we still ask the annotator to make a choice.
-This is because our objective is to rank users based on their relative susceptibility, providing a comparative assessment rather than an absolute determination.
+Also, it is important to note that even when both users seem to have low susceptibility to COVID-19 misinformation, we still ask the annotator to make a choice.
+This is because our goal is to rank users based on their relative susceptibility, offering a comparative assessment rather than an absolute determination.

-In total, we randomly selected 110 user pairs and collected three annotations for each user pair.
-To determine the gold label for each user pair, we applied a weighted majority voting approach, where \textit{Probably User X} is assigned a value of 0.5 and \textit{Definitely User X} is assigned a value of 1.
-We exclude user pairs with tied annotations, resulting in a final dataset of 107 user pairs.
-The kappa score for interrater agreement among the annotators is 0.74
+In total, we randomly sampled 110 user pairs and collected three annotations for each user pair.
+We recruited human annotators from Amazon Mechanical Turk (AMT) in the U.S. and compensated each annotator with \$0.5 (hourly wage higher than the federal minimum wage).
+To determine the gold label for each user pair, we applied a weighted majority voting approach, assigning a value of 0.5 to \textit{Probably User X} and a value of 1 to \textit{Definitely User X}.
+We excluded user pairs with tied annotations, resulting in a final dataset of 107 user pairs.
+The kappa score for interrater agreement among the annotators is 0.74.